-You can stop coverage for your domestic partner and/or your domestic partner's children on the Web or telephone enrollment system under the rules described in the section Enrollment Changes During the Plan Year: Changes in Status (see pages 15-18).
+You can stop coverage for your domestic partner and his or her children on the Web or telephone enrollment system under the rules described in the section Enrollment Changes during the Plan Year: Changes in Status (see pages 15-18).

 If you want to terminate your domestic partnership, go to the Web or telephone enrollment system and indicate that you have a termination of domestic partnership.
 You must then send your completed County of Los Angeles Termination of Domestic Partnership Form or appropriate registered State of California document (or proof of similar valid documents from another state) to the MegaFlex Administrator.
-Once you terminate a domestic partnership, you must wait 12 months to enroll a domestic partner for coverage.
-The 12-month exclusion is waived if you submit a copy of the registered State of California Notice of Termination of Domestic Partnership Form to the MegaFlex Administrator (see the Submitting Proof of Dependent Status section on page 5).
+Once you terminate a domestic partnership, your former domestic partner and his or her children will be removed from any and all insurance plans (i.e., medical, dental, life, etc.), and you must wait 12 months to enroll a domestic partner for coverage.
+The 12-month exclusion is waived if you submit a copy of the registered State of California Notice of Termination of Domestic Partnership Form to the MegaFlex Administrator (see the Submitting Proof of Dependent Status section on pages 5-6).

-- 4 Via the Web: Log in to www.mylacountybenefits.com, click on Enroll or Make Changes, then click on life events and indicate that you have a termination of domestic partnership.
-Download and print the County of Los Angeles Termination of Domestic Partnership Form from the Web enrollment system. - By phone: The MegaFlex Administrator will mail the County of Los Angeles Termination of Domestic Partnership Form to you after you request to terminate your domestic partnership on the telephone enrollment system.
+By phone: The MegaFlex Administrator will mail the County of Los Angeles Termination of Domestic Partnership Form to you after you request to terminate your domestic partnership on the telephone enrollment system.

-Required Proof of Dependent Eligibility\
+Required Proof of Dependent Eligibility